 Most importantly, you need several quality, completed songs.
 So partial lyrics in your head or half-finished tracks on your hard drive don’t count.
 While there’s no set way to make money from your music as an unsigned artist, there are a few things you can do to get you on your way:

 Don’t keep those amazing tracks to yourself.
-Once you have a few finished top songs, share them and build connections via socials on YouTube, Instagram, Facebook and Twitter.
-Doing this allows you to reach a broader audience and can potentially attract the attention of organisations willing to pay for featuring your music.
+Once you have a few finished top songs, share them and build connections via socials on YouTube, Instagram, Facebook, and Twitter.
+Doing this allows you to reach a broader audience and can potentially attract the attention of organizations willing to pay for featuring your music.

 Distribute your music

 Distribution is a crucial part of promoting your music. iTunes, Spotify, Amazon Unlimited are just some of the streaming platforms and digital music stores you can get on.
 Distributing your music and content on platforms like Boomplay Music, Spotify, and Apple Music can help attract attention from new fans and the music industry alike.
 You make money every time people stream, download, or buy your music on these platforms.

 At 1710Media, we specialize in helping artists like you release your music directly on platforms and online stores while keeping 100% of your royalties.